As U.S. troops leave Afghanistan, lawmakers fear dark future for women

-WASHINGTON (Reuters) -U.S. lawmakers grilled President Joe Biden’s envoy for Afghanistan on Tuesday about how the administration will ensure women’s rights are protected if the hard-line Islamist Taliban take control after U.S. troops withdraw later this year.
+WASHINGTON (Reuters) - U.S. lawmakers grilled President Joe Biden’s Afghanistan peace envoy on Tuesday about how women will be protected if the hard-line Islamist Taliban take control after U.S. troops withdraw, and threatened to withhold funding if rights gains are reversed.

-Both Republicans and Democrats said they would oppose aid if the rights of Afghan women and girls are not protected in any peace agreement and preserved after U.S. troops go home.

 “I don’t believe under any circumstances that the United States Senate will support assistance for Afghanistan, especially under the World Bank’s program which provides budget support, if the Taliban has taken a governing role that ends civil society advances and rolls back women’s rights,” said Senate Foreign Relations Committee Chairman Bob Menendez.

-Zalmay Khalilzad, special envoy for Afghanistan Reconciliation, testified at the committee’s first public hearing on the administration’s Afghanistan policy since Biden announced plans to withdraw troops by Sept.
+Zalmay Khalilzad, special envoy for Afghanistan Reconciliation, testified at the committee’s first public hearing on Afghanistan policy since Biden announced plans to withdraw troops by Sept.
 11 after two decades of war.

-When Biden made his announcement on April 14, he said the United States would continue providing assistance to Afghan security forces and to civilian programs, including those for women and girls.
+When Biden made his announcement on April 14, he said Washington would continue providing assistance to Afghan security forces and civilian programs, including those for women and girls.

-Secretary of State Antony Blinken said in a statement that the Biden administration was working with Congress to provide nearly $300 million in civilian aid to Afghanistan.
+Secretary of State Antony Blinken said the Biden administration was working with Congress to provide nearly $300 million in civilian aid to the country.

-Congress members, many of whom are skeptical about the plans to bring home the 2,500 remaining troops, worry the U.S. departure would cede control to the Taliban, whose 1996-2001 rule severely curtailed activities for Afghan women.
+Members of Congress, many of whom are skeptical about the plans to bring home the 2,500 remaining troops, worry the departure would cede control to the Taliban, whose 1996-2001 rule severely curtailed activities for Afghan women.

-Menendez and Senator Jim Risch, the panel’s top Republican, asked how counterterrorism efforts would continue after a U.S. withdrawal, as well as about the Taliban’s ambitions.
+Lawmakers of both parties expressed concerns about rights, the potential for civil war and whether Afghanistan would again become a refuge for extremists.

-“I’m concerned that the administration’s decision may result in a Taliban offensive that topples the government,” Risch said.
+“I’m concerned that the administration’s decision may result in a Taliban offensive that topples the government,” said Senator Jim Risch, the committee’s top Republican.

+The State Department on Tuesday ordered government employees out of its embassy in Kabul if their work could be done elsewhere, citing increasing violence in the Afghan capital.

-The international community has poured billions into Afghanistan’s development since the Taliban was driven from power.
-Gains for women and girls in access to education and public life are repeatedly touted as one of the major successes.
+The international community has poured billions into Afghanistan since the Taliban was driven from power.
+Gains for women and girls in access to education and public life are repeatedly touted as a major success.

 Women have been underrepresented during peace talks despite promises that they would have a place at the table.